cFischi/cFish/memory.md

   - Defined maintenance plan and success metrics
 - Ready for review and implementation planning

+## Workflow Testing
+- Created feature/footer-update branch (2023-11-16)
+- Implemented a test change:
+  - Created a Storefront child theme
+  - Added custom footer with "Made with ❤️ by cFish.io" text
+  - Styled the text to be bold and red for visibility
+- Committed changes to feature branch
+- Pushed to GitHub repository
+- Next steps:
+  - Pull changes to WordPress Studio
+  - Activate child theme in WordPress Studio
+  - Test changes locally
+  - Deploy to live site if appropriate
+  - Merge to development branch once verified

 ## Next Steps
+- Complete workflow testing by activating child theme in WordPress Studio
 - Review documentation and spec.md for completeness
 - Consider merging documentation to main branch when approved
 - Create a detailed roadmap with milestones based on spec.md